d4n3436/Fergun.Interactive/README.md

 ## Examples

 The [Example Bot](ExampleBot) contains multiple examples with comments.
 The default prefix is `!`.

-Compile with the `DebugLabs` or `ReleaseLabs` configuration to use Discord.Net Labs instead of Discord.Net.

 Example modules:
 - Waiting for socket entities (messages, reactions, etc.)